 The Move button will move the current item with all its build history to the new location.
 The original item will be removed on confirmation of the item having been successfully received at the destination.

 The Copy button will copy the current item with all its build history to the new location.
 The original item with all its build history will also be retained at its original location.

 The Promote button will copy the configuration without any build history of the item to the destination.
 If an item of the same name already exists at the destination, that item’s configuration will be replaced by the source item’s configuration.
 The build history of the source item and any pre-existing destination item will remain unchanged by the promotion.

-CloudBees Jenkins Analytics - ElasticSearch has been upgraded to version 1.7 and Kibana is now on version 4 to enable even more robust and feature-rich dashboards and analytics across all of your Jenkins masters.
+CloudBees Jenkins Analytics - ElasticSearch has been upgraded to version 1.7 and Kibana is now on version 4 to enable even more robust and feature-rich dashboards and analytics across all of your Jenkins controllers.

 Stay up to date